ramirocabral/aws-solutions-architect-associate-notes-SAAC03/computing/Batch.md

 # AWS Batch

 ## TLDR
 AWS Batch is used to simplify big batch jobs at scale.
-It handles to provisioning of computing, orchisation and storage power at a higher level.
+It handles to provisioning of computing, orchestration and storage power at a higher level.

 ## Features
 - Fully managed batch processing at any scale
 - Run 100ks of batch jobs
 - Batch job has an start or end
 - Dynamicly launch [[EC2]] on-demand instances or spot instances
 - Can also use Fargate [[ECS]]